pvsidharthan/nse_analysis/MyDocument.md

 # MyDocument.md

-## Map /tests to jupyter container
+## Map /tests to "jupyter" container

 To segregate test code from "production code" map src/test -> /tests in the jupyter container as follows: